KDE/digikam-doc/color_management/printer_profiles.rst

 Using Printer Profile
 ---------------------

 We are now almost ready to print that image.
-Where do I get a printer profile? you already know the answer.
+Where to get a printer profile? you already know the answer.
 You can use the generic profile that comes with your printer.
 You can purchase a professionally produced profile.
 Some commercial printing establishments will send you their printer profiles (which won't work with your printer).
 You can make your own printer profile using Argyll, in which case your profile can be tailored to your particular paper, inks, and even image characteristics (if you are printing a series of images with a color palette limited to subdued browns, you don't need a printer profile that tries to make room for saturated cyans and blues).

 See this page for an excellent presentation of the benefits of producing your own printer profile, plus a resoundingly positive endorsement of using Argyll for making your printer profile.